jameh/python-project-base/README.md

 Just add water.

-This project is in the Public Domain, see LICENSE
+This project is in the Public Domain; see LICENSE

 ## Directions